MarshallOfSound/NVM-for-Windows/README.md

 > Zero setup, install and it "Just Works"

 You can find the installers over at our [Releases Page](https://github.com/MarshallOfSound/NVM-for-Windows/releases)
+You should uninstall your existing Node.JS installations before trying to use this.

 ## Usage